 Using bamboo drinking straws has become a very population way to combat this environmental disaster, and I love to see it becoming more popular as time goes on.

 Is This Bamboo Craze Just a Fad?

 Now you might be thinking that this move from plastic to bamboo is just a fad, and I can understand that feeling.
 Every year we’re bombarded with “Go Green!” advertising and it’s become common to ignore it due to disingenuous marketing and advertising.
 At the same time, we have a planet that’s becoming more and more unhealthy as the years go by, therefore addressing this crisis by reducing our use of plastic is very important.

 Bamboo as an alternative to plastic is a viable solution in many use-cases.
-The fact that plastic usage is one of the major contributors to pollution on the plant is a very good reason to find an eco-friendly, renewable alternative, and I’m so thankful that bamboo has come around.
+The fact that plastic usage is one of the major contributors to pollution on the planet is a very good reason to find an eco-friendly, renewable alternative, and I’m so thankful that bamboo has come around.
 The qualities bamboo has can really help our planet and hopefully, one day, it will become more common in our retail world.

 Unfortunately, we can’t replace everything made of plastic with bamboo because plastic is still a very useful material.
 Regardless of its negative impact on the environment, we still need it because it’s extremely cheap, malleable, and abundant.
 However, that doesn’t mean we can’t make the switch to bamboo in every use-case possible.

 Even if we can’t replace everything made of plastic with bamboo, we can at least replace what we can as well as reduce our plastic usage.
 We use so much plastic on a day-to-day basis that there must be some areas in our lives where we can reduce our plastic consumption.
 With that in mind, it’s important to be aware of what you’re buying whenever you go shopping.